-COPYTELE, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-900 Walt Whitman Road Melville, NY

-(Address of principal executive offices)

-(631) 549-5900 (Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes X No

-(I.R.S.
-Employe

-Identification No.)

-(Zip Code)

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+(Exact name of registrant as speci fied in its charter) Delaware 11-2622630 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 900 Walt Whitman Road Melville, NY 11747 (Address of principal executive offices) (Zip Code) (631) 549-590 0 (Registrant's telephone number, in subject to such filing requirements for the past 90 days.
+Yes X No No Indicate by check mark whether the registrant has submitted electronically and File required to be submitted and posted pursuant to Rule 405 of Regulation (or for such shorter period that the registrant was required to submit and post Yes X S-T (§232.405 of this chapter) during the preceding 12 months such files).
+Indicate by check mark whether the registrant is a large accelerated filer, an company.
+See the definitions of "large accelerated filer," "accelerated filer" ar Act.
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller reporting company [X] Indicate by check mark whether the registrant is a shell company (as defined in Yes n Rule 12b-2 of the Exchange Act).
+No \underline{X} only class of common stock.

-Yes X No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] (Do not check if a smaller reporting company) Smaller reporting company [X]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes No X
+On June 7, 2013, the registrant had outstanding 199,959,796 shares of Common Stock, par value \$.01 per share, which is the registrant's